David777-EUW/Champion-Concepts/Quick Drafts/Piltovian Mercenary.md

 After 1.5s delay, blink a fixed distance in the marked direction.
 Cannot be cast while immobilized or grounded.
 **Upgrade:** Can store two charges, and gain a short lasting shield after blinking.

-### W: Search and Destroy
+### R: Search and Destroy
-**Active:** Send up to 4 missiles to your nearest enemies, prioritizing *Vulnerable* targets, dealing damage in a small area upon impact.
+**Active:** Send up to 4 missiles to your nearest enemies (one missile per enemy), prioritizing *Vulnerable* targets, dealing damage in a small area upon impact.
 **Upgrade:** Missiles will deal bonus damage based on missing HP to *Vulnerable* targets.